vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

 There is no need to add a datasource or create a dashboard - these have already been done for you.

-To examine the data source, click on the icon representing datas sources on the left hand side (which looks like a cog).
+To examine the data source, click on the icon representing datasources on the left-hand side (which looks like a cog).
 Here you can see the Prometheus data source is already in place:

 ![Grafana Data Source Prometheus](/docs/img/grafana-data-source-standalone.png?raw=true)

 Now click on the dashboards icon on the left hand side (it looks like a square of 4 smaller squares), and select `Manage` from the drop-down list.
 This will show the existing dashboards.
-There are 2 existing dashboards that have been provided; one is Kubernetes monitoring and the other is TKG monitoring.
+There are 2 existing dashboards that have been provided; one is Kubernetes monitoring, and the other is TKG monitoring.
 These dashboards are based on the Kubernetes Grafana dashboards found on [GitHub](https://github.com/kubernetes-monitoring/kubernetes-mixin).

 ![Grafana Dashboards Manager](/docs/img/grafana-manage-dashboards-standalone.png?raw=true)